jaredLunde/render-props/packages/hover/README.md

 # Hover
-A state container which provides a simple interface for listening to hover events on child components.
+A state container which provides an interface for listening to hover events on child components.
 The state of this component will only update if the device being used supports hover according to `!(window.matchMedia('(hover: none)').matches)`